sergioiglesias1/beta-convergence-analysis/README.md

 ### Multicollinearity Assessment

+* All regressions now use regular and robust standard errors to correct for potential heteroscedasticity and better significance levels
 * **VIF Score**: 3.4757
 * **Interpretation**: Moderate correlation between predictors
 * **Conclusion**: Acceptable level, no harmful multicollinearity detected